awpratten/awpratten.github.io/content/Gear/_index.md

 I am definitely a reverb junky.
 The Line 6 M9 has solid reverbs that I love and my Princeton has an incredible tube driven spring reverb but I wanted something that was totally otherworldly.
 The Black Hole has an extremely powerful reverb engine that is easily tweakable.

-### Tech21 FlyRig - Cali

-Good drive and decent interface for direct to board recording.

 ## Recording Gear